spencershepard/IRACER-Android/README.md

 # iRACER: FPV Android Racing Game with real RC Cars

+This project was started in 2018 and is not associated with the PC simulation game.
+It is no longer an active project but it still works very well.

+## Video:
 [![Introducing IRACER](https://img.youtube.com/vi/e1PcXD0_e2s/0.jpg)](https://www.youtube.com/watch?v=e1PcXD0_e2s)

 ## Background and technical details
-This project was started in 2018 and is not associated with the PC simulation game.
-It is no longer an active project but it still works very well.

 The protopype cars used an inexpensive RC car chassis with a Raspberry Pi Zero W and a camera.
 A color sensor and LED light under the car was used to detect colored mats that represented the start and finish lines as well as Mario Kart inspired power-ups.